 This label typically applies to eggs products.
 “Cage Free” basically means that hens are not kept in cages, but it has no further guarantees regarding animal welfare.
 “Cage-free” hens still suffer many of the same issues that caged hens do: They are subjected to overcrowding, poor air quality, physical and emotional stress; they are deprived of fresh air, sunshine and grass under their feet; they are painfully debeaked without anesthetic so that they are unable to peck and injure each other in stressful living conditions; they can be exposed to more than 17 hours of artificial light every day; and are routinely starved to induce faster laying cycles.

-Whether cage-free or conventional, all egg farms rely on purchasing hens from hatcheries where millions of day-old male chicks are brutally ground alive, gassed or suffocated each year because they cannot lay eggs, and are a different breed from the broiler chickens raised for meat.
+Whether cage-free or conventional, all egg farms rely on purchasing hens from hatcheries where millions of day-old male chicks are brutally ground alive, gassed or suffocated each year because they cannot lay eggs.
 Even on above-average farms, hens will be sent to their brutal deaths at slaughterhouses when their egg production declines at only 1-2 years old.

 It’s important to remember that all animals raised for food are seen as commodities.
 Their individual lives are not valued, meaning that profit margins are always the top priority over “humane” practices, regardless of what definition is assigned to it.